 A tummy tuck can give patients the flat, tight midsection they’ve always wanted by trimming away any excess skin and strengthening the muscles beneath the abdominal wall.
 Liposuction can also be performed to further enhance the abdominal contour.
 If you have tried diet and exercise but still have significant amounts of excess skin and fat around your abdomen, surgery may be the best option.

-During your initial consultation, Dr. Kenna will discuss your particular concerns regarding your abdomen and the changes you hope to achieve.
-She will work with you to determine which approach can be taken to accomplish your unique cosmetic goals.
+During your initial consultation, our Providers will discuss your particular concerns regarding your abdomen and the changes you hope to achieve.
+We will work with you to determine which approach can be taken to accomplish your unique cosmetic goals.

 Tummy Tuck FAQs

 Typically, a horizontal incision is placed just above the pubic area that extends toward each hip.
 The length of the incision will be determined by the amount of skin to be removed.
 In addition, there is typically an incision around the belly button (navel).
 Some patients may be a candidate for mini-abdominoplasty in which there is no incision around the belly button.

 Redness and a raised texture are normal during the three to six months following your tummy tuck, but both traits begin to subside during the healing process.
 In order to help this process, patients are advised to protect their incisions from direct sunlight (especially in the first year after surgery) as this can cause adverse pigmentation changes.
 There are gels and silicone sheeting that can help make scars less noticeable.
 Dr. Kenna or Dr. Buckius will provide you with instruction on how to minimize scarring.

 Abdominoplasty may be performed on an outpatient basis or as a short hospital stay.
 Our Providers have privileges at several hospitals in the area.
 If surgery is being performed as an outpatient, be sure to arrange for someone to drive you home after surgery and to stay with you for at least the next day or two.